Language

 High-resolution facsimile of national treasures and important cultural properties in the collection of the Tokyo National Museum will be on display without glass cases at Haneda Airport in order to make overseas visitors to Japan as well as domestic travelers more broadly familiar with cultural properties.
 Although cultural properties are normally on display for only limited periods and in limited locations, high-resolution facsimile allow them to be viewed in depth and up close.

 The theme of the exhibition “Wings of Japanese Art at HANEDA” is “Japan’s four seasons.”
 The high-resolution facsimiles on display at Haneda Airport will be changed according to the season.
-A high-resolution facsimile of Pine Forest , works depicting “winter,” will be on display in the 3F International Flight Departure Lobby in Terminal 2.
+A high-resolution facsimile of Amusements under the Blossoms, works depicting “spring,” will be on display in the 3F International Flight Departure Lobby in Terminal 2.
 Visitors can enjoy the beauty of Japanese culture and its close connection to the four seasons.
-In addition, a high-resolution facsimile of Wind God and Thunder God , will be on display on the 4F “Edo Stage” in Terminal 3 (except when events are being held in the space).
+In addition, a high-resolution facsimile of Chinese Lion , will be on display on the 4F “Edo Stage” in Terminal 3 (except when events are being held in the space).

 Details and display periods of the high-resolution facsimile

-High-resolution facsimile of the National Treasure Pine Forest Produced by: Canon Inc.
+High-resolution facsimile of the National Treasure Amusements under the Blossomse Produced by: Canon Inc.

 Location 3F International Flight Departure Lobby, Terminal 2